Elisabeth Graham – Executive Director

-Lisa brings a wealth of experience and knowledge to Heartland including: Environmental Conservation Certificate from Guelph University, Certified Interpretive Guide, High Five Certification and Nature and Wilderness Survival training.
+Lisa brings a wealth of experience and knowledge to Heartland including: Environmental Conservation Certificate from Guelph University, Certified Interpretive Guide, High Five Certification, Certificate in Museum Studies and Forest School Teacher as well as Nature and Wilderness Survival training.
 Prior to coming to Heartland Forest, she had many years of experience with Niagara Peninsula Conservation Authority as an interpretive guide at Balls Falls.
-Her face lights up when she is interacting with the kids – we are glad she is part of the team!
+Her face lights up when she is interacting with the kids – we are glad she is leading the forest discovery team!